game-difficulty/2048EndgameTablebase/README.md

 ## Features
--  **Highly Optimized Generator**: A robust endgame generator that significantly outperforms other available tools in terms of speed and efficiency.
+-  **Highly Optimized Generator**: A robust endgame generator delivering unmatched speed and efficiency.

 -  **Effective Training Interface**: Includes a user-friendly GUI that aids players in training and enhancing their skills.